waste-of-kindergarten/xpython37-v0.1/python/Doc/using/cmdline.rst

    within a Python program as the variable :data:`sys.path`.

-.. envvar:: PYTHONPLATLIBDIR

-   If this is set to a non-empty string, it overrides the :data:`sys.platlibdir` value.

-   .. versionadded:: 3.9

 .. envvar:: PYTHONSTARTUP

    If this is the name of a readable file, the Python commands in that file are